Use : lime, wax, paint, plaster, fresco, glaze, cement, fine arts, flour painting.

 History : l'ocre abricot de Puisaye is made from the ocre jaune de Puisaye, extracted in the Puisaye quarries in Bourgogne, then crushed and packaged in the factory of Société des Ocres de France in Apt.

-From 1875, the ore becomes more and more rare and more expensive.
+Mid-nineteenth century, the ocriery industry is at its peak : the production reaches 18 000 tons and is exported worldwide.
+From 1875, the ore becomes more and more rare and so more expensive.
 We must proceed to underground extraction by wells and galleries.
-Operating costs increase.
+Operation costs increased.

 After 30 years of quasi-monopole, the ochre of Bourgogne strongly feels the competition of the ochres of Vaucluse, exploited in open quarries in the communes of Gargas, Gignac, Mormoiron, Roussillon, Rustrel, Saint-Pantaléon, Villars and Villes-sur-Auzon.